hugo-apero/hugo-apero/exampleSite/content/blog/evergreen/index.md

 ## Rendering mathematical equations

 Examples from the [mathjax demo](https://www.mathjax.org/#demo).
-But thy work with `katex` as well.
+But they work with `katex` as well.

 ### Rmarkdown